ngaro/beerpot/README.md

 - You can just run `docker build -t beerpot .` *(Don't forget the trailing dot)*

-- But you probably want to use `docker build --build-owner OWNER="Your name" -t beerpot .` instead<br>
+- But you probably want to use `docker build --build-owner OWNER="Your name" -t beerpot .` instead.<br>
 By setting this argument your name will appear in Beerpot everywhere it's talking about the owner.<br>
 *(Otherwise it would just mention "Somebody")*